 Batman: [laughs harder] Why?
 I thought the Joker always wanted to make Batman laugh!

 Joker: [throwing grenades] YOU'RE NOT BATMAN!!!

 - In the episode "Feat of Clay", Roland Daggett is promoting a new miracle facial cream that can turn your face into putty on an infomercial show.
 During the Q&A a woman from the audience goes on a long rant about its rumored addictive qualities and becomes violent over it, eventually revealing herself to be Clayface.

-- Bart, and often Homer act as such in The Simpsons, usually for petty attention seeking reasons or one of their rivals being in the spotlight (in "Bart Star" Flanders became coach of Bart's football team, leading Homer to chastise him relentlessly during each game, until Flanders finally snapped and made him coach instead).
+- Bart, and often Homer act as such, usually for petty attention-seeking reasons or one of their rivals being in the spotlight.
+In "Bart Star", Flanders becomes coach of Bart's football team, leading Homer to chastise him relentlessly during each game, until Flanders finally snaps and makes him coach instead.

 - Another Simpsons example shows Reiner Wolfcastle doing stand-up comedy.
-Hecklers were killed off with various ordnance.
+Hecklers are killed off with various ordnance.

 - Done by Peter in an episode of Family Guy after he gets completely drunk during a comedy show.
 Similar to the above, the comedian finally loses patience and goads him to give it a shot himself, with the expected results.

-- On the Classic Disney Short "Magician Mickey", Mickey Mouse is a Stage Magician being heckled by Donald Duck.
+- In "Magician Mickey", Mickey Mouse is a Stage Magician being heckled by Donald Duck.
 Mickey responds by making Donald part of the act and performing humiliating magic tricks on him.